 Discovered in 2012 \citep{Bonfils2012}, this sub-Neptune (0.04\,\Mjup, 0.35\,\Rjup; \citealp{Kosiarek2019}) orbits an M dwarf in 3.3 days and exhibits atmospheric escape \citep[e.g.,][]{Nina2020,Palle2020,Lampon2023,Allart2023,Masson2024}.
 Early observations yielded flat spectra, consistent with clouds, high metallicity, and \ce{CH4} depletion from disequilibrium chemistry \citep{Nascimbeni2013,Crossfield2013,Dragomir2015}. \ce{H2O} was detected with HST and Spitzer \citep{Benneke2019}, later confirmed by JWST \citep{Beatty2024} along with \ce{CH4}, \ce{CO}, \ce{CO2}, and \ce{SO2}.
 The \ce{SO2} detection further indicates that photochemical processes contribute to disequilibrium chemistry in GJ\,3470\,b's upper atmosphere. \citet{Dash2024} analyzed two CARMENES transits but were unable to detect \ce{H2O}.

 Our \textit{Full Run} analysis (Fig.~\ref{fig:gj3470}) of five SPIRou transits yields puzzling constraints.
-The retrieved Kp ($128^{+17}_{-16}$\,\kms) is consistent with the planetary value, while V$_0$ ($-5.4\pm{0.8}$\,\kms) and V$_{\rm rot}$ ($4.0^{+1.7}_{-1.9}$\,\kms) are plausible for atmospheric circulation.
-However, several parameters are physically problematic: the temperature ($T_{\rm iso} = 1100^{+70}_{-100}$\,K) is approximately twice the equilibrium value ($615\pm16$\,K; \citealp{Kosiarek2019}) and incompatible with \citet{Beatty2024}'s thermal profile.
-The retrieved \ce{CH4} abundance ($\logt{\ce{CH4}}=-1.4^{+0.5}_{-0.6}$ MMR, or $-2.3^{+0.8}_{-1.0}$ VMR, Volume Mixing Ratio) contradicts JWST's measurement ($-4.05^{+0.25}_{-0.27}$ VMR; \citealp{Beatty2024}).
+The retrieved Kp ($127\pm{13}$\,\kms) is consistent with the planetary value, while a V$_0$ of $-5.5\pm{0.6}$\,\kms is plausible for atmospheric circulation.
+However, several parameters are physically problematic: the temperature ($T_{\rm iso} = 1110^{+58}_{-74}$\,K) is approximately twice the equilibrium value ($615\pm16$\,K; \citealp{Kosiarek2019}) and incompatible with \citet{Beatty2024}'s thermal profile.
+The retrieved \ce{CH4} abundance ($\logt{\ce{CH4}}=-1.5^{+0.4}_{-0.5}$ MMR, or $-2.3^{+0.8}_{-0.7}$ Volume Mixing Ratio, VMR) contradicts JWST's measurement ($-4.05^{+0.25}_{-0.27}$ VMR; \citealp{Beatty2024}).
 The OH abundance converges at the prior's upper edge, despite OH requiring ultrahot Jupiter conditions for \ce{H2O} dissociation \citep{Nugroho2021,Choi2025,Yang2025}.
 Furthermore, like \citet{Dash2024}, we detect no \ce{H2O}, \ce{CO}, or \ce{CO2}---the dominant JWST species \citep{Beatty2024}.
 These contradictions suggest residual stellar contamination biases the \textit{Full Run} results.